 What is delivery confirmation?

-Deliver confirmation is where the carrier confirms delivery, and sometimes the pickup, but shows no visibility between those points.
-The US Postal Service typically offers this with its base services.
+Delivery confirmation is confirmation of delivery, and sometimes pickup, by the carrier, but shows no visibility between those points.
+The US Postal Service (USPS) typically offers this with its base services.

 How reliable are tracking and delivery confirmation?